usecakework/cakework/README.md

 go build -o frontend
 export STAGE=dev && ./frontend
 ```
+You should now be able to hit the frontend and start tasks, etc.

 4. Run the poller.
-Wireguard into your Fly account.
+Wireguard into your Fly account by following the instructions [here](https://fly.io/docs/reference/private-networking/).

-You should now be able to hit the frontend and start tasks, etc.
 ```
 go build -o poller
 export STAGE=dev && ./poller